Finding a venue to visit

 - Other: Other ways to help with venue selection are to use the first letter of the venue and run the full alphabet (or as close as the available letters allow) to become an alphabeteer or some will spell out a word or phrase like I did for my #7weeksofparkrun challenge.

 - Inaugural events: In the past, attending an inaugural event was actively encouraged by many within the parkrun community and by parkrun themselves.
 In fact, attending 5 inaugurals used to be a quick route for participants to earn a place on the official 'UK most events' table, plus it was the best way to meet other tourists.
 However due to the growing popularity of parkrun and parkrun tourism, leading to very large turnouts, attendance at inaugurals is now gently discouraged.
 Local event teams, other park users and local residents can all be quite overwhelmed by a sudden influx of hundreds of runners on the first Saturday morning of a brand new event.
-The total number of attendees at an inaugural event can be double (or even more) than that of event 2, which generally gives a better representation of the true numbers the event would expect to have each week.
+The total number of attendees at an inaugural event can be double (or even more) than that of subsequent events.
 I know parkrun are actively taking steps to make information on forthcoming events harder to find in advance, but even if we do come across this information, we all need to do our bit and resist the temptation to attend a new event on day 1.
 It is now good practise to give new events a few weeks/months to bed in before visiting as a tourist.

 Checking for cancellations